finos/tracdap/doc/modelling/tutorial/chapter_2_using_data.rst

 Chapter 2 - Using Data
 ######################

-This tutorial is based on the *using_data.py* example, which can be found in the `TRAC GitHub Repository <https://github.com/finos/tracdap>`_ under *examples/models/python*.
+This tutorial is based on example code which can be found in the `TRAC GitHub Repository <https://github.com/finos/tracdap>`_ under *examples/models/python*.